Tellusant/docs/articles-posts/hypothesis-validation.md

 This is the logic often used implicitly in science: when several models fit the data, we prefer the one that makes the most sense of it and is parsimonious.
 It is less formal than Bayesianism, but often more aligned with real scientific judgment.

 >We often work with companies and say "this is closer to the truth than what you had before.
 It does does mean it is true, but you are better off with this than with you had before".
-Example: *income elasticity used to be pegged to 1.2x GDP growth.
+Example: *You used to say that income elasticity is 1.2.
 We suggest making it dependent on the category's stage of development.
-After a statistical analysis based on this, now ranges from 0.1 to 1.4.
+After a statistical analysis based on this, it now ranges from 0.1 to 1.4.
 A much more realistic view, don't you think?*

 ## Pragmatism
 In the tradition of William James and others, pragmatism ties the standing of a hypothesis to its practical consequences.
 A belief is warranted if it proves reliable in guiding action, solving problems, or integrating experience.
 Truth, in this view, is not a static correspondence but something that emerges through use.

 Hypotheses are “validated” insofar as they work—predictively, operationally, or socially.
 This approach is less concerned with abstract justification and more with whether a framework delivers results in the world.

 >We do not recommend this.
-Being pragmatic allows for too much
+Being pragmatic allows for too much self-interest and cheating in the real world.

 <p align="center">
 — — —